lingjunjiang/SimplePdfViewer/README.md

 ## License ##

-SimplePdfViewer is free software: you can redistribute it and/or modify it under the terms of the Affero GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SimplePdfViewer is free software: you can redistribute it and/or modify it under the terms of the <a href="http://www.gnu.org/licenses/agpl-3.0.html">Affero GNU General Public License</a> as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.